Being dismissed by your employer

 - are employed under a fixed-term contract which has expired and is not to be renewed

-You usually need to ask for this (verbally or in writing) and your employer should give it to you within 14 days of asking.
+You usually need to ask for this and your employer should give it to you within 14 days of asking.

-If you were dismissed while pregnant or on maternity or adoption leave, you are entitled to written reasons whether you ask for them or not.
+If you were dismissed while pregnant or on maternity or adoption leave, you are entitled to written reasons without having to ask for them.

 If you have problems

-If you have the right to receive written reasons for dismissal but your employer won't give you the reasons for your dismissal or you don't believe the reasons given are the real ones, you can complain to an Industrial Tribunal.
+If you have the right to receive written reasons for dismissal but your employer won't give you them, or you don't believe the reasons given are the real ones, you can complain to an Industrial Tribunal.
 Before doing this you may want to try using your company's grievance procedure (but you don't have to).

 If you think your dismissal was unfair, you could consider claiming unfair dismissal to an Industrial Tribunal.